 Skilled Nursing Facility (SNF) Care

-The main difference between SNF care and inpatient hospital care is that the medical professionals tending to your needs are classified as technical personnel.
+The main difference between SNF and inpatient hospital care is that the medical professionals tending to your needs are classified as technical personnel.

 The benefits which Medicare Part A will pay for under these circumstances include:

 - Any medications you require for proper treatment